someparty/someparty/source/articles/2021-10-07-the-opposite-heart.html.markdown

 title: The Opposite Heart
 date: 2021-10-07
 author: adam@someparty.ca (Adam White)
-description: Coast to coast audio from Papal Visit, Chad VanGaalen, Sunglaciers, NOBRO, Night Court, Matty Grace, Punitive Damage, Indian Giver, Tunic, Spectres, Our Darkest Days, SATE, and VICTIME
+description: Coast to coast audio from Papal Visit, Chad VanGaalen, Sunglaciers, NOBRO, Night Court, Matty Grace, Punitive Damage, Indian Giver, Wine Lips, Tunic, Spectres, Our Darkest Days, SATE, and VICTIME
 ---

 ###[Papal Visit](http://papalvisit.bandcamp.com): "The Opposite Heart"
 ==Watch on [YouTube](https://youtu.be/p82Ibf9-P-M) - Preview and purchase at [Bandcamp](https://papalvisit.bandcamp.com/album/the-opposite-heart)==

 Whatever happened to [Papal Visit](http://papalvisit.bandcamp.com)?
-The Saint John indie rockers released a string of lo-fi yet stylistically varied singles through the spring and summer of 2020.
+The Saint John indie rockers released a string of stylistically varied singles through the spring and summer of 2020.
 Almost 30 candidate tracks were in play, with some selection destined for a fall full-length.
 These efforts stalled, though.
 The 2020 grind had a nasty habit of swallowing projects whole, and the band went quiet before anything materialized.
 It's been a whole year since the release of their last preview (September 2020's "Inaudible"), and there's now finally news on that long-awaited LP. *Five Fathom Hole* arrives on November 12 through [Monopolized Records](https://monopolizedrecords.com/).
-The announcement came alongside a studio version of "The Opposite Heart."
+The announcement came alongside a studio version of live favourite "The Opposite Heart."

 Speaking to [Grid City Magazine](http://www.gridcitymagazine.com/papal-visit-announce-new-album-five-fathom-hole/), Papal Visit principle [Adam Mowery](https://itsadammowery.bandcamp.com) commented on the upcoming release:

 >"*Five Fathom Hole* is the kind of album I've wanted to do for years, and Papal Visit's never ending assembly line approach makes it possible.
 The easiest comparison regarding the format is obviously - *The White Album* by the Beatles - a big unwieldy collection of recordings from different nights, sessions and recording spaces.
 Some are fully realized indie rock and punk songs, while others are scraps and weird experiments.
 The end result is hopefully a type of sonic collage, where the listener doesn't have time to process what they've heard before moving onto the next recording."

 You may recognize "The Opposite Heart" as the album-opening track from the band's 2019 live record *Prepare For Your Reversal*.
-It's also a great example of the short-and-scrappy songwriting Papal Visit relishes in - a sound very much in the tradition of Guided By Voices' *Alien Lanes*.
+It's also a great example of the short-and-scrappy lo-fi songwriting Papal Visit relishes in - a sound very much in the tradition of Guided By Voices' *Alien Lanes*.
 You can see it performed in a new music video shot at the Saint John rehearsal space - known quite plainly to locals as "The Space" (thanks to Dan at [The East Mag](https://www.theeastmag.com/2021/10/05/papal-visit-goes-for-the-punch-with-a-quick-and-slick-the-opposite-heart/) for identifying that).

 Adam Mowery formed Papal Visit after moving to Halifax, working remotely with Pierre Cormier to stay connected with the Saint John scene (remote-assembling songs long before COVID made that fashionable).
 The new record's the band's first proper LP since 2017's *Garden Grove* and follows Mowery's 2020 solo effort *Horseshoe Canyon*.
 Papal Visit's current lineup features Mowery on vocals, Cormier on bass, Jason Ogden and Chris Braydon on guitars, and Geoffrey Smith drumming.